Back

 5. Lung cancer

-Immigration has become a prominent political discussion topic.
-Minister for Immigration Tony Burke stated that "Modern Australia and multicultural Australia are the same thing."
+Minister for Immigration Tony Burke stated: “Modern Australia and multicultural Australia are the same thing.”

-Treasurer Jim Chalmers stated that the federal government is implementing programs to support families and facilitate childbearing, and noted economic advancements in housing, migration settings, skills development, and cost of living relief.
+Treasurer Jim Chalmers stated that the federal government is implementing programs to support families and facilitate childbearing, and noted economic advancements in areas including housing, migration settings, skills development, and cost of living relief.